fadhil-riyanto/fdatabase/readme.md

     - getting the key

 # note
-the construct class of fdatabase must be exist!
+the file in construct class of fdatabase must be exist!